Amid Opioid Prescriber Crackdown, Health Officials Reach Out To Pain Patients

 "They wouldn't take me because I was red-flagged on my dose," she says.

-The dozens of indictments across Appalachia this week left thousands of patients dependent on opioids to function on a daily basis scrambling, from Ohio to Alabama.
+The dozens of indictments across Appalachia this week left thousands of patients who are dependent on opioids to function on a daily basis scrambling, from Ohio to Alabama.
 Over 50 of those indicted were doctors, nurses or other medical professionals.
 So as agents were in the field making arrests, the Justice Department also coordinated with local agencies to deploy health workers to look for desperate patients.

-Assistant Attorney General Brian Benczkowski says the enforcement was coordinated with health agencies and addiction treatment providers.
+U.S. Assistant Attorney General Brian Benczkowski says the enforcement was coordinated with health agencies and addiction treatment providers.

-"That plan is designed to ensure that affected patients have continued access to care and are at the same time directed to legitimate medical professionals in the area," he said at a press conference in Cincinnati on Wednesday.
+"That plan is designed to ensure that affected patients have continued access to care and are, at the same time, directed to legitimate medical professionals in the area," he said at a press conference in Cincinnati on Wednesday.

-Amidst an ongoing crackdown on over-prescribing doctors in Appalachia announced in November, patient advocates have been increasingly concerned for pain patients and those abusing prescription drugs.
+Amid an ongoing crackdown on overprescribing doctors in Appalachia announced in October, patient advocates have been increasingly concerned for pain patients and those abusing prescription drugs.
 Being suddenly cut off from medications they depend on can be dangerous.
-Patients could become so desperate from withdrawals they may resort to street drugs and could overdose.
+Patients could become so desperate from withdrawals that they may resort to street drugs and could overdose.

 But this time, in Tennessee, the health department is working to connect people who need pain treatment to legitimate pain clinics.
 And the substance abuse department began plastering messages online just as the indictments were unsealed, giving patients a hotline to call.

-Note: An earlier version of this story incorrectly said a crackdown on overprescribing doctors in Appalachia was announced in November.
-The task force was announced in late October.